Atharv115/MAHSS-CPP/README.md

 ---

->>"Succes has nothing to do with what you gain in life or accomplishfor yourself.
+>>"Succes has nothing to do with what you gain in life or accomplish for yourself.
 It's what you do for others"
 >>                                       -Danny Thomas
 ***
 **If you have python installed on your computer you can try this for fun**